file-format/Docs/en/data/time.md

 ## How to Find Out When a File Was Created in Linux

-In Linux, you can use the `stat` command to find out when a file was created.
+In Linux and al its variants like Ubuntu, Fedora, Linux Mint, etc. you can use the `stat` command to find out when a file was created.
 Here is how you can do it:

 Open a terminal and type the following command: